Python vs Swift: Which one is better?

 |Easy to understand as it's similar to the English language.||Easy to understand but almost similar to Python.|

 |Used for developing Artificial Intelligence.||Not yet useful outside the domain of Apple as such.|

 - Writing code in Swift is a frictionless experience, more akin to Python as I have mentioned in the comparison table, than a compiled language like Swift's indirect predecessor, Objective-C.

-- Swift has an added advantage in its execution speed-it's compiled to machine code by way of the LLVM compiler framework, so it supports true multithreading, which Python is still struggling with.
+- Swift has an added advantage in its execution speed compiled to machine code by way of the LLVM compiler framework, so it supports true multithreading, which Python is still struggling with.

 - If developer speed is more important than execution speed, another major Python selling point, Swift also has an interpreted "Playground" mode via the Xcode IDE.

 - How Python still has its lead over Swift: Swift's still a new language compared to Python, and so Python has all of the advantages inherent to any incumbent language-a large user base, plenty of libraries, broad and well-tested platform support.
 Swift doesn't even yet run on Windows (barring third-party efforts), although that's planned for some time in the near future.